gideontong/TI-Basic/ti-83/README.md

 There's nothing to see here yet!
-TI-85 C Silver Edition is still a work in progress!
+TI-83 is still a work in progress!